 - We are one of the largest and most well-respected plaintiff’s personal injury law firms in our region.
 Five of our lawyers have won the honor of Best Lawyers in America.

-- We represent product liability claimants in Fairfax on a contingency fee basis, with no attorney’s fees charged upfront.
+- We represent product liability claimants in Northern Virginia on a contingency fee basis, with no attorney’s fees charged upfront.
 You will only pay after we obtain compensation on your behalf.

-What You Need a Defective Products Lawyer For
+What You Need a Northern Virginia Product Liability Lawyer For

 Product liability law is a complex field with unique factors compared to general personal injury claims.
 The legal process can involve multiple theories of liability, including negligence and breach of contract.
 It can be difficult to understand and navigate these laws on your own.
 A simple mistake could delay the processing of your claim or even interfere with your ability to recover financial compensation.